I’m a cautious person, so nothing bad ever happens to me.

 The boy for some reason stood gawping at one of the wasps as it progressed across the kitchen screen.
 “Kill it!” my wife cried

 “No,” I said, reaching for the swatter.
 “Give it me.
 He’s mine.”

 I slapped true, and the evil thing fell among the drained dishes.
 Distinctive black-and-yellow stripes — a yellowjacket.

 The funny thing is, despite the utterly random nature of the mishap, even though it didn’t involve any particularly risky behavior — I stepped on a log — it bugged me that I let it occur.
-It seemed to meaning something.
+It seemed to mean something.
 Human nature.
 People have the tendency to assign meaning to random fate, whether viewing their good luck as somehow being an earned reward, or bad luck coming as a kind of punishment.
 Neither need be true.
 Sometimes stuff just happens.